arkap/ovsd/Readme.md

 # ovsd

-ovsd is an external device handler for Open vSwitch devices in conjunction with OpenWrt's netifd.
+ovsd is an external device handler enabling native UCI configuration of Open vSwitch on OpenWrt systems.
-It integrates Open vSwitch configuration into the UCI configuration file `/etc/config/network`.
+It interacts with OpenWrt's netifd to allow configuration through the familiar UCI file at `/etc/config/network`.
-Using the external device handler extension for netifd, it receives commands to create and configure Open vSwitch devices from netifd and relays them to the Open vSwitch software using the `ovs-vsctl` command-line interface.
+Using the external device handler extension for netifd, it relays commands to the `ovs-vsctl` command-line interface for Open vSwitch.

 ## Installation

-Install this as a feed by adding the following line to `feeds.conf` in your OpenWRT source tree
+Install this as a feed by adding the following line to `feeds.conf` in your OpenWrt source tree
 ```
 src-git sdwn git@gitlab.hhi.fraunhofer.de:wn-ina/sdwn-feed.git
 ```